This policy is effective starting the first day of the Summer 2019 Term.

 The Office of Student Aid will notify the student through the student’s Penn State email account of the results of the Financial Aid SAP appeal.
 If an appeal is denied, the student is ineligible for financial aid subject to this policy.
 If an appeal is approved for a student who failed to meet the pace of completion standard or a qualitative standard, the student is assigned the status of financial aid probation.
 If an appeal is approved for a student who failed to meet the maximum timeframe standard, the student is assigned the status of financial aid progress and must complete his or her program within the extended maximum timeframe approved in the appeal.

-Students whose appeals are denied after failing to meet the qualitative standards or the quantitative pace of completion standard can restore financial aid eligibility by enrolling for one or more payment periods (e.g., terms) at their own expense until they achieve the minimum financial aid SAP standards required by this policy.
+Students whose appeals are denied after failing to meet the qualitative standards or the quantitative pace of completion standard can restore financial aid eligibility by meeting the minimum financial aid SAP standards required by this policy at the end of a future payment period (e.g., term).

 Students on financial aid probation must either meet the minimum SAP standards at the conclusion of the probationary payment period to remain eligible for student financial aid, or meet the conditions of the academic plan developed by the institution and the student to remain eligible for further financial aid.
 The academic plan is outlined in the email students receive from the Office of Student Aid when their SAP appeal is approved.
 Students are responsible for understanding and following the conditions set forth in the academic plan.

 Revised Editorially: 11/5/07